 About Fagus Factory in Alfeld

 The Fagus Factory in Alfeld was built and designed by architect Walter Gropius when he was only 27 years old.
 He was influenced by other modernist architects such as Frank Lloyd Wright and other Japanese ideas.
 Indeed, he wanted to focus on the relationship between interior and exterior space when it comes to designing a building.
 Thus, the way the Fagus Factory in Alfeld has re-interpreted the Japanese concepts of shoji screens by using steel and glass.

 The steel framework of the Fagus Factory in Alfeld is responsible for holding the entire structure together.
 As for the building itself, its use of glass on the walls and windows facilitate natural light and a more open view concept.
 For this reason, this factory was recognized by UNESCO as it is more than just an example of modern architecture—it also provides a glimpse into the social implications of design and how it has incorporated new building technologies.
 Moreover, it reflected a time wherein art merged with industry and it became a symbol of modern design in the early 20th century.

 The main building, one which is often referred to as the Fagus building, is just one of many components to this site.
-The building itself is 40-centimeters high and is made of dark brick base.
+The building itself is 40-centimeters high and is made of a dark brick base.
 The entrance with the clock was not part of the original building but rather expanded in 1913.
 The inside of the building is where the offices are located in.
 They were completed around the mid-1920s.
 There are two other big buildings that are part of the UNESCO site and these are the warehouse and production hall.
 The original plan that Werner wanted for the building was achieved with coherence and great uniformity.